hashicorp/terraform/website/docs/cli/config/config-file.html.md

 In addition, if a `terraform.d/plugins` directory exists in the current working directory, it will be added as a filesystem mirror.

+Note that providers installed in these directories need to be placed in the appropriate nested directory structure described in the [filesystem_mirror](#filesystem_mirror) section of this document.

 In addition to the zero or more implied `filesystem_mirror` blocks, Terraform also creates an implied `direct` block.
 Terraform will scan all of the filesystem mirror directories to see which providers are placed there and